mtumilowicz/rust-rocket-workshop/README.txt

         * There can only be one owner at a time.
         * When the owner goes out of scope, the value will be dropped.
             * scope is the range within a program for which an item is valid
-* References and Borrowing
+* references and borrowing
     * reference is like a pointer in that it’s an address we can follow to access the data stored at that address
         * that data is owned by some other variable
-        * Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference
+        * unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference
     * We call the action of creating a reference borrowing
     * Just as variables are immutable by default, so are references.
 We’re not allowed to modify something we have a reference to.
     * mutable reference